Case ends against man wrongly convicted of 5 kids' deaths - NewsBreak

 Case ends against man wrongly convicted of 5 kids' deaths

-PONTIAC, Mich. — (AP) — Murder charges were dismissed Thursday against a man who spent 15 years in prison for the fire-related deaths of five children in suburban Detroit, the climax of an investigation that found misconduct by police and prosecutors.
+Murder charges were dismissed Thursday against a man who spent 15 years in prison for the fire-related deaths of five children in suburban Detroit the climax of an investigation that found misconduct by police and prosecutors.

-Juwan Deering will not face a second trial, Oakland County prosecutor Karen McDonald said.
-A judge granted her request to close the case a week after Deering's convictions and life sentences were thrown out at her urging.
+Juwan Deering, 50, will not face a second trial, Oakland County prosecutor Karen McDonald said.
+A judge granted her request to close the case against him, a week after Deering's convictions were thrown out at her urging.

-Wearing a three-piece suit, Deering, 50, walked into court shackled at the waist but departed as a free man with no restraints.
+Deering walked into court shackled at the waist but walked out as a free man with no restraints.

-“It’s been a hard uphill battle. ...
-The sun couldn't shine on not a brighter day," Deering said moments later as family members clung to him on a cloudless morning and other Detroit-area men exonerated of crimes stood nearby.
+“It’s been a hard uphill battle,” Deering said moments later, adding that he next wanted “something good to eat.”

 McDonald, who was elected in 2020, took a fresh look at Deering's case at the request of the University of Michigan law school's Innocence Clinic.

-Favorable evidence, including statements by a fire survivor, was not shared with his defense lawyer before the 2006 trial, and jurors didn't know that jail informants were given significant benefits for their testimony against Deering, McDonald said.
+Favorable evidence was not shared with his defense lawyer, and jurors at the 2006 trial didn't know that jail informants were given significant benefits for their testimony against Deering, McDonald said.

-Deering has insisted he was innocent in a fire that killed children in his neighborhood in Royal Oak Township in 2000.
-No one could identify him as being at the house.
+Deering has insisted he was innocent of a fire that killed children at a home in Royal Oak Township in 2000.
+No one could identify him as being at the property.
 Authorities at the time said the fire was revenge for unpaid drug debts.

-The prosecutor said a dozen law enforcement professionals last week unanimously determined there was insufficient evidence to tie Deering to the fire.
+In court, the prosecutor said a dozen law enforcement professionals last week unanimously determined there is insufficient evidence to tie Deering to the fire.
 The investigation between 2000 and 2006 was “totally compromised by misconduct,” McDonald said.

 “There is only one ethical and constitutional remedy,” she said in dropping the case.